yfrit/televops/README.md

 # Queries

 Some of the functions require an Azure Devops Query to fetch the data.
-The queries can be built using the Azure Devops Query Builder.
+The queries can be built using [Azure Devops Queries](https://docs.microsoft.com/en-us/azure/devops/boards/queries/using-queries).
 After building the queries, you will need to save their query ids and add them to the `.env` file.
 This is a way to allow for easier parametrizing of the work items, such as which epic is being worked on, without the need of hardcoding these values.
 These are the required queries:

 > SPRINT_ITEMS_QUERY_ID
 ```sql